DoNewsCode/core/doc/tutorial.md

 ## Advanced Tutorial

 At this point, We have introduced the basic concept of package core.
-Let's learn to use package core by more examples.
+Let's learn to use package core with more examples.
 For readers eager to see the end product, please check out the [skeleton](https://github.com/DoNewsCode/skeleton) demo.

 ### Phase one: Setup